Sobolek7771/Sobolek7771/README.md

-- 👋 Hi, I’m @sobolek7771
+- 👋 Hi, I’m @sobolekovNA
-- 👀 I’m interested in Android, Kotlin, Java
+- 👀 I’m interested in Java, SQL, bash
-- 🌱 I’m currently learning Android development
+- 🌱 I’m currently learning Spting
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me n.sobolekov@gmail.com

 <!---
-Sobolek7771/Sobolek7771 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
+sobolekovNA/sobolekovNA is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->